OSGeo/OSGeoLive-doc/doc/quickstart/pywps_quickstart.rst

 Testing available processes
 ===========================

-Open your favourite web browser and point it to the address where the example service is listening: `http://127.0.0.1:5000/ <http://127.0.0.1:5000/>`_ You will be presented with the following page:
+Open a web browser and point it to the address where the example service is listening: `http://127.0.0.1:5000/ <http://127.0.0.1:5000/>`_ You will be presented with the following page: